ameseee/kwk-curriculum-site/web-app/lessons/js-intro/index.md

 ## Numbers

+Numbers are another primitive JavaScript data type.
 Like we saw with strings above, we can also store numbers in variables.

 ```js
 var points = 0;